Learning a model of shape selectivity in V4 cells reveals shape encoding mechanisms in the brain: Results

 \subsection{Shape part selectivity}

-Figure~\ref{fig:V1601_resp_corr}(\subref{subfig:V1601_resp}) depicts similar responses of a Macaque V4 neuron and its corresponding mV4 cell to the standard shape set with strong correlations demonstrated in Figure~\ref{fig:V1601_resp_corr}(\subref{subfig:V1601_corr}).
+Figure~\ref{fig:V1601_resp_corr}(\subref{subfig:V1601_resp}) depicts responses of a Macaque V4 neuron to the standard shape set and response differences between Macaque V4 and its corresponding mV4 cell.
+Small response differences suggest similar selectivities in Macaque V4 and mV4 cells that are also confirmed with the strong correlations demonstrated in Figure~\ref{fig:V1601_resp_corr}(\subref{subfig:V1601_corr}).

 To measure this similarity in the population, we computed the MAE separately for train and test shapes for all 109 Macaque V4 cells, illustrated in Figure~\ref{fig:error_correlation_comparison}(\subref{fig:mean_error_bars}).
 This figure demonstrates a decrease of MAE in SparseShape versus 2DSIL in 75 Macaque V4 neurons.
 Additionally, the remaining 34 cells follow a similar trend in train and test MAE.
-The average MAE over all mV4 cells is less than 0.18 in SparseShape versus 0.34 in 2DSIL.
+The average MAE over all mV4 cells is 0.09 in SparseShape versus 0.18 in 2DSIL.
 MAEs for the rest of the models were not available and therefore, these models are missing in Figure~\ref{fig:error_correlation_comparison}(\subref{fig:mean_error_bars}).

-We computed the correlation coefficients as a goodness-of-fit measure between Macaque and model cell responses following~\cite{pasupathy2001_shape_representation, cadieu2007model}.
-While the APC model was fit based on responses to all the 366 stimuli, HMAX employed a six-fold cross-validation and reported the average correlation coefficient ($r$).
-Accordingly, we re-trained SparseShape with the same six-fold cross-validation procedure explained in~\cite{cadieu2007model} to report the average $r$.
-Note that this is the only evaluation that was performed over the whole standard set.
-All other evaluations were based on separate train-test splits that were explained earlier.
-Figure~\ref{fig:error_correlation_comparison}(\subref{fig:correlation_comparison}) illustrates the correlation coefficient distributions for APC--2D, APC--4D (extracted from~\cite{pasupathy2001_shape_representation}, Figure 9), HMAX (extracted from~\cite{cadieu2007model}, Figure 5), 2DSIL and SparseShape.
-A ridgeline plot separates theses distributions according to their overlap for easier comparison.
+We computed the correlation coefficients, $r$, as a goodness-of-fit measure between Macaque and model cell responses following~\cite{pasupathy2001_shape_representation, cadieu2007model}.
+While the APC model was fit based on responses to all the 366 stimuli, HMAX employed a six-fold cross-validation and reported the average correlation coefficient.
+In other words, HMAX fits six models to each V4 cell and reports the average performance of the six models.
+Cross-validation correlations are not appropriate indicators of the generalization abilities of the model and with six models learned for each neuron, it is unclear which must be considered as the true model of the cell.
+However, in absence of generalization data from HMAX, we compare SparseShape with their reported cross-validation correlations.
+Note that SparseShape evaluation is based on separate train-test splits that were explained earlier.
+Figure~\ref{fig:error_correlation_comparison}(\subref{fig:correlation_comparison}) illustrates the correlation coefficient distributions for APC--2D, APC--4D (extracted from~\cite{pasupathy2001_shape_representation}, Figure 9), HMAX (extracted from~\cite{cadieu2007model}, Figure 5), Alexnet (extracted from~\cite{pospisil2018artiphysiology}, Figure 14), 2DSIL and SparseShape.
+A ridgeline plot separates theses distributions.
+For easier comparison, SparseShape--train/test distributions are plotted as solid and dotted curves respectively in rows of other models.